ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-word.md

 CKEditor 5 supports a wider range of paste features, including:
 * {@link features/paste-from-google-docs Paste from Google Docs} &ndash; Paste content from Google Docs, maintaining the original formatting and structure.
 * {@link features/paste-plain-text Paste plain text} &ndash; Paste text without formatting that will inherit the style of the content it was pasted into.
+* {@link features/import-word Import from Word} &ndash; Convert Word files directly into HTML content.
+You can read more about the differences between paste from Word and import from Word in the {@link features/features-comparison dedicated comparison guide}.

 ## Automatic content filtering